Ben-Weisman/E-Store-Project/README.md

 # E-Store-Project
 To do:
 Nir:
-- Change copy that use =
-- friend to system
-- Change dynamic casts
-- operator += to system

 - check invalid inputs in the source (tempurary)

 Ben:
 - Finish User
 - Change copy that use =
 - Fix Show Methods (Sent you picture at the phone)

 Both: